DevOluwapelumi/-JavaScript-Bank-App/README.md

 4. Deposit and Withdraw
 Easily deposit funds into your accounts and specify the source of the deposit.
 Withdraw funds with customizable withdrawal limits and recipient details.
+5. Transfer Funds
+Transfer money between your accounts or to other users within the same bank.
+Schedule recurring transfers for automated financial management.
+6. User Authentication
+Secure user authentication and authorization to protect sensitive financial data.
+User registration and password reset functionality for new and existing users.